kenmamich/Domino-Stock-Price-Analysis/README.md

 dominos['Price Gap'].mean()
 ```

-<p>Finds the mean, as well, as producing the output 0.17310891089108943, which is different than the average before.</p>
+<p>Finds the mean price gap, as well, producing the output 0.17310891089108943, which is different than the average before.</p>

 ```